 Additionally, ensure that you can mitigate any emergencies from occurring by wearing proper PPE equipment (this means - gloves especially when handling dry ice, goggles, and clothing) as well as ensuring portable or fixed CO2 safety monitors are present to protect yourself and those around you.

 For those working with dry ice and CO2, our Personal 5% CO2 Safety Monitor and Data Logger is used.
-This personal monitor features real-time CO2 measurements, as well as audible/visual indication should CO2 levels exceed the standard safety thresholds.
+This personal monitor features real-time CO2 measurements, as well as audible/visual indication should CO2 levels exceed the standard safety threshold.

-Whether you are using CO2 to create magnificent effects during concerts, or providing a bubbling Halloween display for your neighborhood - always remember to have fun, but be safe.
+Whether you are using CO2 to create magnificent effects during concerts, or providing a low-lying CO2 fog machine effect for Halloween, always remember to have fun but be safe.

 Do you have additional questions or concerns on CO2 safety monitoring or special effects?
 Email us at Sales@CO2Meter.com.